OpenImageDebugger/OpenImageDebugger/README.md

 ### Dependencies

-GDB-ImageWatch requires python 3+, lib freetype 2, Qt SDK, GLEW, GLFW, Qt 5+ and GDB 7.10+ (which must be compiled with python 3 support).
+GDB ImageWatch requires python 3+, lib freetype 2, Qt SDK, GLEW, GLFW, Qt 5+ and GDB 7.10+ (which must be compiled with python 3 support).
 On Ubuntu, you can install these packages with the following command: